By default all Linux distributions offer all core level packages and other (free and non-free) packages.

 Due to some restriction, set of the Open Source software’s and redistributable software that is not opensource and no commercial use, which was not ship with CentOS, Red Hat and Fedora distributions.

-1) How to Install/Enable EPEL Repository on Red Hat and CentOS Systems
+1) Enabling EPEL Repository on RHEL and CentOS systems

 EPEL stands for “Extra Packages for Enterprise Linux”, developed and maintained by the Fedora Special Interest Group.